Skip to content

 Verify the information to confirm that the new license file has taken effect.

-3. In the License Settings section, you can configure the watermark limits for the license connection quota usage.
+3. In the License Settings section, you can configure the watermark thresholds for the license session quota usage limits.
+For details about session limits, see Session Limits.

-• Usage High Watermark: Specify the percentage value to set the threshold above which alarms for license connection quota usage will be triggered.
+• Usage High Watermark: Specify the percentage value to set the threshold above which alarms for license session quota usage will be triggered.

-• Usage Low Watermark: Specify the percentage value to set the threshold below which alarms for license connection quota usage will be deactivated.
+• Usage Low Watermark: Specify the percentage value to set the threshold below which alarms for license session quota usage will be deactivated.

 4. Click Save Changes to save your License settings.